pacuna/old_pacuna.github.io/_posts/2016-06-03-rails-and-jwt.markdown

 ## Introduction

-So, let's say that like me, you don't want to implement OAuth for communicating your Rails API calls, but you're still looking for something more safe that just create your own new sloppy token schema.
+So, let's say that like me, you don't want to implement OAuth for communicating your Rails API calls, but you're still looking for something safer that just create your own new sloppy token schema.
 Well, a pretty good alternative are [JWT](https://jwt.io/) (JSON Web Tokens).
 I'm not going to explain the concept in a very technical way because I'm all